Pontypool: Education

 The town is home to four comprehensive schools:

-Abersychan School, West Monmouth School, (formerly Jones' West Monmouth Grammar School for Boys), St. Alban's R.C.
-High School and Ysgol Gymraeg Gwynllyw a Welsh Medium education school teaching students between 3 and 19 years old.
+Abersychan School; West Monmouth School (formerly Jones' West Monmouth Grammar School for Boys); St. Alban's R.C.
+High School; and Ysgol Gymraeg Gwynllyw, a Welsh Medium education school teaching students between 3 and 19 years old.

-Trevethin Community School has been closed.
-This was formerly Pontypool Grammar School for Girls (also known as 'The County'), although at one time the sole campus was where the Welsh medium school, Ysgol Gymraeg Gwynllyw now stands.
+Trevethin Community School was closed at the end of the 2007 academic year.
+This was formerly the Pontypool Grammar School for Girls (also known as 'The County'), although at one time the sole campus was where the Welsh medium school, Ysgol Gymraeg Gwynllyw now stands.
 Trevethin Community School was also the original site of the Welsh Baptist College.

+Having been kept open as a vaccination center during the initial COVID outbreak of 2020, Pontypool Campus Coleg Gwent (formerly known as Pontypool College) permanently closed in 2023.
+The local borough council is now considering the former campus a potential housing site.

-Pontypool Campus Coleg Gwent (formerly known as Pontypool College) has now been closed.
-Crownbridge Special School was based in Pontypool, however, the school has now moved to new facilities in Cwmbran.
+Crownbridge Special School was based in Pontypool; however, in 2012, the school moved to new facilities in Cwmbran.

 Sport and leisure

 Pontypool Active Living Centre, in Pontypool Park is a leisure centre with the only swimming venue in Pontypool.
 It has a 25-metre swimming pool for competitive swimming galas and viewing for up to 200 spectators.
 It also has a separate teaching pool and two hydroslides.
-Pontypool Active Living Centre has a fitness suite, and a state-of-the-art Strength Suite.
+Pontypool Active Living Centre has a fitness suite.
 As well as a dance studio, and sports hall.

 Pontypool Park is also home to Wales' oldest and longest artificial ski slope.
 Built in 1974 and at 230m long it is used for leisure and by the Welsh Ski Squad for training.
 The ski slope is closed for part of the year due to local council funding cutbacks.

 In the grounds of Pontypool Park there is a play park for children and a skate park.
 As well as a picnic area, and outdoor tennis courts.

 Pontypool RFC’s rugby ground is situated in Pontypool Park grounds.

-Pontypool has a prize-winning Brass Band who were chosen to perform in the Finals of the National Brass Band Championships of Great Britain (Section 3) in 2012 and 2013.